World

 • League Pennant Winners: a bet on which teams will win their respective league championships, such as the American League (AL) or the National League (NL)

-• Division Winners: MLB is divided into six divisions (three each in two separate leagues), and this bet involves predicting which teams will finish the regular season as division champions.
+• Division Winners: MLB is divided into six divisions (three each in two separate leagues).
+A Division futures bet involves predicting which teams will finish the regular season as division champions.

 • Regular Season Win Totals: bets on the total number of wins a team will achieve during the regular season.